DanielRasta/AB-Landing-page/README.md

 It's a small (free and open source) system to help you do the following:
 1. Track offering of ads in FB - that's by Mark Zukerberg, not me :)
 2. Display different landing pages for different offerings
-3. "Color" the users for future remarketing
+3. "Mark" the users for future remarketing
 4. Collect leads

 It's all developed in NodeJS and can be of use to any startup company.